nexiality/documentation/expressions/CSVexpression.md

 ### Description
 <a href="https://en.wikipedia.org/wiki/Comma-separated_values" class="external-link" target="_nexial_external">CSV, or Comma-Separated Values</a>,
 is text-based file format to store tabular data.
 In many ways this file format can be viewed as a simplified, no-format, version of Excel.
-Using this file format, one can stored tabular data (i.e. 2-dimensional) of various types and sizes.
+Using this file format, one can store tabular data (i.e. 2-dimensional) of various types and sizes.
 This expression, then, can help to manipulate a CSV file content as part of automation.

 As popular as CSV has been since